Absolute indices for determining compactness, separability and number of clusters: Discussions and conclusions

+We assessed the proposed indices using both synthetic and real-world datasets and compared their performance with several widely used cluster validity measures.
+For the synthetic datasets, where the true number of clusters is known, the results indicate that the proposed combined index consistently identifies the correct cluster count.
+The corresponding decision-space plots further show that the points representing these cluster structures have the highest separability among all non‑dominated solutions.
+We also evaluated the indices on eight real‑world datasets, where the findings reveal strong alignment between the proposed indices and most of the other validity measures considered in this study.

-Both the compactness index and the scaled separability index do not depend on the number and order of data points and attributes in a data set.
-Furthermore, they are both scaled.
-By choosing the appropriate value for the parameter $\varepsilon>0$ one can compute compactness and separability for a given collection of data sets, draw decision space plot sets, and compare compactness, separability of data sets, and cluster distributions in these data sets.
-This means that the proposed indices are absolute cluster validity indices.
+Both the compactness and separability indices are invariant to the ordering of data points and attributes within a dataset.
+In addition, both indices are scaled.
+By selecting an appropriate value of the parameter $\varepsilon>0$, one can compute compactness and separability for a given collection of datasets, generate decision‑space plots, and compare the compactness and separability of datasets and their cluster structures.
+Consequently, the proposed indices function as absolute cluster validity measures.